segedi-UW/SDC-IDE/README.md

 scene graph you need to call `object.getDisplay()` instead of just passing the object as the parameter.

-A second reason is that we can call our subclasses within FXML files, importing them like other JavaFX objects.
-So we could separate a FXML file into sub FXML files for specific sections if the file gets very large etc.
+A second reason is that we can call our subclasses within FXML files as previously mentioned, importing them like other JavaFX objects.
+This allows us to separate a FXML file into sub FXML files for specific sections if the file gets very large etc.

 Here is an example of how this would be done using FXML: